Looijenga's Conjecture via Integral-affine Geometry: Background

 \section{Background}

 Let $(\overline{V},p)$ be the germ of a cusp singularity.
 The exception divisor of the minimal resolution is a cycle of smooth rational curves meeting transversely.
 We define $\ell(D):=n$ to be the length of the cycle.
 Whenever $n\geq 3$, we assume $D_i\cdot D_{i\pm 1}=1$, with indices taken mod $n$.
 If $n=1$, then $D$ is an irreducible, nodal rational curve.
 If $n=2$, then $D$ is the union of two smooth rational curves that meet transversely at two distinct points.
-We define The analytic germ of a cusp singularity is uniquely determined by the cycle ${\bf d}:=(d_1,\dots,d_n)$ of negative self-intersections, well-defined up to cyclic permutation and orientation.
-As $D$ is contractible, Artin's contractibility criterion implies that the intersection matrix $[D_i\! \cdot \!D_j]$ is negative-definite.
+We define The analytic germ of a cusp singularity is uniquely determined by the cycle ${\bf d}:=(d_1,\dots,d_n)$, well-defined up to cyclic permutation and orientation.
+As $D$ is contractible, Artin's contractibility criterion implies that the intersection matrix $[D_i\cdot D_j]$ is negative-definite.
 No component of $D$ is an exceptional curve, because it is a minimal resolution.
 The negative-definite condition is then equivalent to

 Cusp singularities arise in the classification of complex analytic surfaces.
-Amongst those of Type $\textrm{VII}_0$ are the Hirzebruch-Inoue surfaces, which have first Betti number $b_1=1$ and Kodaira dimension $\kappa=-\infty$.
-For a construction, see \cite{inoue}.
-The only curves on a Hirzebruch-Inoue surface $V$ are the components of two contractible cycles $D$ and $D'$ of rational curves satisfying $D+D'\in|-K_V|$.
+Amongst those of Type $\textrm{VII}_0$ are the hyperbolic Inoue surfaces, which have first Betti number $b_1=1$ and Kodaira dimension $\kappa=-\infty$.
+For a construction, see \cite{Ino77}.
+The only curves on a hyperbolic Inoue surface $V$ are the components of two contractible cycles $D$ and $D'$ of rational curves satisfying $D+D'\in|-K_V|$.
 Both cycles can be blown down to give a surface $(\overline{V},p,p')$ with two {\it dual cusps}.
 For any cusp singularity $p$, there is a construction of $\overline{V}$ as the compactification of a quotient of $\mathbb{H}\times \C$ by a discrete group action (hence the terminology ``cusp").
-Suppose that the cycle of negative self-intersections of $D$ is with $a_i\geq 3$ and $b_i\geq 0$.
-An explicit formula for the negative self-intersections of the dual cycle $D'$ may be given from those of the original cycle $D$:
+Suppose that the cycle of negative self-intersections of $D$ is with $a_i, b_i\geq 0$.
+An explicit formula for the negative self-intersections of the dual cycle $D'$ may be given from those of the original cycle $D$ by interchanging $a_i$ and $b_i$:

-Let $(\overline{V},p,p')$ denote the (disconnected) germ of the two cusp singularities on the doubly contracted Hirzebruch-Inoue surface $\overline{V}$.
-Looijenga \cite{loo} proves:
+Let $(\overline{V},p,p')$ denote the (disconnected) germ of the two cusp singularities on the doubly contracted hyperbolic Inoue surface $\overline{V}$.
+Looijenga \cite{Loo81} proves:

 \begin{theorem} $\overline{V}$ has a universal deformation which is semi-universal for the germ $(\overline{V},p,p')$. \end{theorem}